tiefaul/myblog/_posts/2025-01-18-CI-CD-Pipeline.md

 ## Setting up the Workflow

 To enable this workflow for my project.
 I had to create a `.github/workflows` directory in my project's root folder.
 This is where I stored the YAML file for the workflow.
-Once committed, GitHub automatically recognized and executed the workflow upon a bush to the `main` branch.
+Once committed, GitHub automatically recognized and executed the workflow upon a push to the `main` branch.

 ## Reflection